JeffersGlass/pyscript-docs-demo-S3/README.md

 # Static Documentation Site with PyScript
 A generic example of how to use PyScript in your documentation with Static Site hosting.
+The site content itself can be found in [index.html][https://github.com/JeffersGlass/pyscript-docs-demo-S3/blob/main/index.html]

 ## Live Site